Learn about requirements to install, enable, and configure system acceleration with Intel® Optane™ memory.

 No. System acceleration with Intel® Optane™ memory is only supported on the Windows 10 64-bit operating system.
 The drivers that support and manage this volume aren't supported on any other operating systems.

 Attempting to install another OS, like Windows 7, will leave the Intel® Optane™ memory volume unusable and could result in data loss.

-- If your system has a locked partition at the end of the SATA drive
+- If your system has a locked partition at the end of the drive to be accelerated

 - If your drive doesn't have enough free capacity to support system acceleration